Call for Papers

 ($60 for Graduate Students, Independent Scholars, and Retired Faculty).

-ALA Conference Housing Information: The Westin Copley Place will offer a conference rate of $179 for a single or double room (triples are $199).
-Information on making reservations will be posted in November.
+ALA Conference Housing Information: The Hyatt Regency San Francisco on the Embarcadero will offer a conference rate of $169 for a single or double room (triples are $194).
+Reservation information will be posted soon.

 Tentative Conference Schedule: